Welcome to Poppy Class ARB!

 and equally amazing pupils.

-We are very thankful for the support of our pupils' parents and like to keep daily contact with them during the school term.
-We also appreciate the participation of parents on our exciting school trips and have a termly open class to celebrate the success of our pupils.
+We are extremely thankful for the support of our pupils' parents/guardians and like to keep regular daily contact with them during the school term.
+We also appreciate the participation of parents/guardians on our exciting school trips and have a termly themed 'Open Class' for to celebrate the success of our pupils.

-A selection of our highlights during each school week are relaxing in the sensory room, exploring the garden, movement to music, soft play, horse riding with the RDA, Pets as Therapy with Tony and Raven, music therapy with Mike and a range of learning activities designed to meet and challenge the individual needs of our pupils.
+A selection of our highlights during each school week are relaxing in the sensory room, exploring the garden, movement to music, soft play, horse riding with the RDA, Pets as Therapy with Tony and Raven, music therapy with Mike, Woodland Wonders with Matty and a range of other learning activities designed to meet and challenge the individual needs of our pupils.

-Please see below our annual learning overview and provision map as well as examples of individual Poppy Class timetables.
+Please see below for our annual learning overview, provision map and examples of individual Poppy Class timetables and learning targets.

 For further information, please feel free to contact the Poppy Class teachers at the school or via the e-mail addresses below.